 - The college's culture of integrated planning, in addition to student services and academic affairs, that seamlessly led to connecting resources from all three areas to meet the goals of each. - Our Student Success & Equity and Basic Skills committee structure and shared governance - A united student services team that worked together on our outreach, onboarding and 3SP completion for all students.
-But, especially targeting underrepresented groups, including Veterans, DREAMers, and Foster Youth - In the table below, identify one goal from your 2015-16 plans that intersects SSSP, Student Equity, and BSI and describe the integration activities.
+But, especially targeting underrepresented groups, including Veterans, DREAMers, and Foster Youth - c.
+In the table below, identify one goal from your 2015-16 plans that intersects SSSP, Student Equity, and BSI and describe the integration activities.
 (Note: For the 2017-19 plan, integrated goals are required.)

-Goal Activities in each program that serve the goal listed SSSP Student Equity BSI
+Cool Activities in each program that serve the goal listed Goal SSSP Student Equity BSI Example: Provide extended orientation and Provide extended orientation and Pilot prep courses through Increase completion and persistence assessment prep courses/workshops assessment prep courses/workshops the first year programs or specific bridge through the English Redesign the dev. ed. sequence programs Developmental Redesign the Sequence dev. ed.
+Sequence

-Example: Increase completion and persistence through the English Developmental Sequence Provide extended orientation and assessment prep courses/workshops Provide extended orientation and assessment prep courses/workshops Redesign the dev. ed. sequence Pilot prep courses through the first year programs or specific bridge programs Redesign the dev. ed.
-Sequence Increase student retention and success through the integration of student services and instruction based activities Created our Guided Path to Success (FYE) and the Student Success Center to assist students with the completion of their orientation, assessment and abbreviated educational plan; Embedded counselors into Division Office areas Assisted with the creation of Guided Path to Success and Student Success Center.
-Implemented targeted recruitment for underrepresented students via the Student Success Coaches Bridges (Before semester, just in time)-English and Math Basic Skills counselors in courses and tutorial sessions; Provide 13 course embedded tutors in Basic Skills courses (targeted courses)
+Increase student Created our Guided Assisted with the Bridges (Before retention and Path to Success (FYE) creation of Guided semester, just in success through and the Student Path to Success and time)-English and the integration of Success Center to Student Success Math student services assist students with Center.
+Implemented Basic Skills and instruction the completion of targeted recruitment counselors in based activities their orientation, for underrepresented courses and assessment and students via the tutorial sessions; abbreviated Student Success Provide 13 course educational plan; Coaches embedded tutors Embedded in Basic Skills counselors into courses Division Office areas (targeted courses)